Create a Derived Data Source

 After workspaces are configured by a System Administrator, users with the CREATE_PROJECT permission can enable workspaces within their projects.
 This feature allows project members to write data back to Immuta and share this data with other users as derived data sources.

-- native workspaces have been configured by an Application Admin.
+- project workspaces have been configured by an Application Admin.

-- data has been written back to a native workspace.
+- data has been written back to a project workspace.

 - Change Project Contexts